 Residence Hall Council (RHC) represents students living on campus.
 With student representatives in each hall and led by an executive board, they work to "make DePaul home."
 RHC is a liaison between organizations, university departments and residential students, and they work to enhance the quality of life in the residence halls by creating a safe and comfortable community.
 They serve as a voice for residential student concerns and praises and are dedicated to upholding DePaul’s Vincentian mission.
 RHC plans events in both the residence halls and the wider campus community to enhance the college experience and to create a friendly environment for all residents.
 Some signature events include:

-RHC is advised by professional staff in Residential Education and Housing Services.
+RHC is advised by professional staff in Residential Education and the Department of Housing.